tobyhodges/studious-happiness/episodes/11-tuples-dictionaries.md

 {: .output}

-## All container types can be nested
+## All collection types can be nested

 *   Lists, tuples and dictionaries may all contain lists, tuples and dictionaries